Eduardoc2/OpenLANE-sky130/README.md

  ## Clock Tree Synthesis using TritonCTS
   Clock Tree Synthesis(CTS) is a process which makes sure that the clock gets distributed evenly to all sequential elements in a design.
 The goal of CTS is to minimize the clock latency and skew.
-  There are several CTS techniques like:
-  1. H - Tree
-  2. X - Tree
-  3. Fish bone

   In OpenLANE, clock tree synthesis is carried out using TritonCTS tool.
 CTS should always be done after the floorplanning and placement as the CTS is carried out on a `placement.def` file that is created during placement stage.